makebacappiello/product-feedback-app/README.md

 - When there are no suggestions for the currently selected filter, show the "There is no feedback" screen
 - View the optimal layout for the app depending on their device's screen size

-Stretch goals (optional):
-- Upvote product suggestions
-- Sort suggestions by most/least upvotes and most/least comments
-- Edit an existing suggestion
-- Delete an existing suggestion
-- Add comments to an existing suggestion

 ---

 ## The Tech Stack